StamatisTiniakos/scraper/README.md

 4) Scrape a list of listings:                            result = scraper.scrape_list(["33571268","33090114","40558945"]) #result is a list that contains dictionaries

+Future Work:

+*Unit Testing
+*Error Handling
-Work in Progress: Unit Testing, Error Handling, Explore whether use of scrapy vs selenium to improve performance.
+*Explore whether the use of scrapy vs selenium could improve performance.